MILAN: Masked Image Pretraining on Language Assisted Representation: Experiments

-(4) To demonstrate that {masked image pretraining can generally benefit from the reconstruction target assisted with language supervision}, we {use} another recently proposed language-image pretraining method, SLIP \cite{mu2021slip}{, to generate the image features as the reconstruction target}.
-Reconstructing the image features from SLIP still outperforms {reconstructing} raw pixels, surpassing MAE by 1.4\% (\#9 \textit{vs.} \#1 in Table \ref{tab:ablation}). {Since} SLIP already incorporates contrastive based image self-supervision into language-image pretraining, {directly} finetuning SLIP's image encoder yields an {accuracy} of 82.6\%.
-Interestingly, one more step of reconstruction based pretraining by MILAN further improves the representation quality, boosting the accuracy by {another} 1.8\%.
+(4) To demonstrate that masked image pretraining generally benefits from the language supervised reconstruction targets, we use a different language-image model, SLIP \cite{mu2021slip}{, to generate the image features as the reconstruction target in MILAN}.
+Reconstructing the image features from SLIP still outperforms {reconstructing} raw pixels, surpassing MAE by 1.4\% (\#9 \textit{vs.} \#1 in Table \ref{tab:ablation}).
+SLIP incorporates contrastive image self-supervision into language-image pretraining, and finetuning SLIP's image encoder yields an {accuracy} of 82.6\%.
+Similar to our observation on CLIP, one more step of reconstruction based pretraining by MILAN further improves the representation quality, boosting the accuracy by 1.8\% compared to finetuning SLIP.

 Finally, we note that {a} very long pretraing schedule is no longer necessary for {MILAN} compared to MAE.
 Our method enjoys much fewer epochs while achieving higher accuracy: {MILAN} achieves 85.4\% after a 400-epoch pretraining, while MAE {achieves} 83.6\% after a 1600-epoch pretraining.